A stunning Tawny Owl

-Welcome back to school, we hope you have had a lovely summer break.
-We are all very excited for you to join Owl Class and Year 6!
-This year Owl class teachers are Mrs Horne and Mrs Lansdell along with teaching assistants Mrs Poyner, Mr Bull and Miss Rowlands.
-We are all looking forward to a fun and productive year ahead.
+Welcome back to school, we hope you have had a lovely half term break.
+This term, the Owl Class teachers continue to be Mrs Horne and Miss Gare along with teaching assistant Mrs Poyner.
+We are all looking forward to a fun and productive term ahead.

 We are also focusing on embedding arithmetic skills through Numeracy Ninjas and short arithmetic tests.
 Your child’s Numeracy Ninja tests are sent home weekly for you to track their progress and help support them where necessary.